GabrielFerSilva/Halftone-Color/README.md

 ## Algorithm

+The halftone works with 3 core components: Hilbert Curve Generation, Curve Generation and the Halftoning Engine

+### 1. Space Filling Curve Generation (`hilbert()/peano()/lebesgue()`)

+Maps a 1D index to 2D coordinates on a specified space filling curve

+### 2. Curve Generation (generate_space_filling_curve()`)

-The space-filling curve approach provides:
+Calculates minimum curve order to cover image dimensions, and then generates complete curve coordinates The space-filling curve approach provides:
 - Superior dot distribution compared to regular grids
 - Better detail preservation
 - Smother tonal transitions

+### 3. Halftoning Engine (`halftoning()`)

-Our color implementation:
+The color halftone implementation:
-1. Decomposes RGB image into channels
+1. Decomposes the RGB image into three separated channels, one for each color.
-2. Applies space-filling curve halftoning to each channel
+2. Applies the space-filling curve halftoning to each channel
-3. Recombines channels with color correction
+3. Then, recombines channels with color correction
-4. Optional post-processing for enhanced results
+4. Uses optional pre-processing for enhanced results

-## Installation
+### Installation

 ### Requirements
 - Python 3.8+